Man killed defending family during home invasion

-Memphis Police were called to a home along Rainier Street.
-It was at a Frayser home where a man was shot dead- the woman living here told us.
+Memphis Police were called to a home along Rainier Street in Frayser, where a man was shot dead, the woman living there said.

 “He died protecting us,” the woman said.